Home Healthcare Healthcare Basics Vaccinations in Spain

 Hospital Universitario Ramón y Cajal in Madrid is one of the many places that offer vaccinations in Spain.

-Currently, the official Spanish governing body for vaccinations is the Spanish Agency for Medicines and Health Products (Agencia Española de Medicamentos y Productos Sanitarios in Spanish), which publishes a recommended immunization schedule annually.
-Vaccinations are generally well-received by people in Spain.
+Currently, the official governing body for vaccinations is the Spanish Agency for Medicines and Health Products (Agencia Española de Medicamentos y Productos Sanitarios).
+They publish a recommended immunization schedule annually.
+There is general widespread support for vaccinations in Spain.

 Insurance for vaccinations in Spain

-Spain is divided into 19 different official regional autonomous community areas, although each one has its own vaccination schedule that is based on national guidelines.
-The majority are available free of charge, though, under the state health service for children up to the age of 14 years old.
+Spain consists of 19 different official regional autonomous community areas (comunidades), each with a vaccination schedule based on national guidelines.
+Most are free under the state health service for children up to the age of 14.

-If you happen to be on holiday in Spain and need an emergency vaccination, all EU residents are generally entitled to free healthcare for the first three months of their stay by using their European Health Insurance Card.
+If you are on holiday in Spain and need an emergency vaccination, EU residents can generally receive free healthcare for the first three months of their stay with their European Health Insurance Card.

 Doctors at a hospital clinic in Barcelona